 Where does my recycling go?

-Aluminium Cans are separated using an ‘eddy current' separation unit, which creates a fluctuating magnetic field to induce a magnetic effect in the cans.
-The cans are then baled and transported to processing plants where they are heated to 700 ° Celsius and made into new cans, saucepans and other homeware products.
+Aluminium cans are separated using an ‘eddy current' separation unit, which creates a fluctuating magnetic field to induce a magnetic effect in the cans.
+The cans are then baled and transported to processing plants where they are heated to 700 ° Celsius and made into new cans, saucepans and foil.

-Plastic bags are removed from the recycling stream then sent to landfill.
+Don't place plastic bags in your recycling bin, Visy can't recycle them and they can cause problems in the recycling process.
+The bags are removed from the recycling stream then sent to landfill.
 Bags with something inside are removed by hand.
 The staff can't open the bags to see what is inside - they don't have time and the bags might contain dirty or hazardous items.
 Empty plastic bags are removed from the recycling stream by mechanical processes; however they can get caught in machinery.
-Plastic bags should never be placed in your yellow recycling bin - place recyclables in the yellow bin individually.
+Always place recyclables loose in the yellow bin.